GATB/MindTheGap/README.md

     Both MindTheGap modules generate the graph file if reads were given as input:

 * a graph file (`.h5`).
 This is a binary file, to obtain information stored in it, you can use the utility program `dbginfo` located in your bin directory or in ext/gatb-core/bin/.

     `MindTheGap find` generates the following output files:

     * a breakpoint file (`.breakpoints`) in fasta format.

 * a variant file (`.othervariants.vcf`) in vcf format.
 It contains SNPs and deletion events.

     `MindTheGap fill` generates the following output files:

 * a sequence file (`.insertions.fasta`) in fasta format.
 It contains the inserted sequences or contig gap-fills that were successfully assembled.

 * an insertion variant file (`.insertions.vcf`) in vcf format, in the case of insertion variant detection.

 * an assembly graph file (`.gfa`) in GFA format, in the case of contig gap-filling.
 It contains the original contigs and the obtained gap-fill sequences (nodes of the graph), together with their overlapping relationships (arcs of the graph).

 * a log file (`.info.txt`), a tabular file with some information about the filling process for each breakpoint/grap-fill.

+* with option `-extend`, an additional sequence file (`.extensions.fasta`) in fasta format.
+It contains sequence extensions for failed insertion or gap-filling assemblies, ie. when the target kmer was not found, the first contig immediately after the source kmer is output.

+  ​

 Other optional parameters and details on input and output file formats are given in [doc/MindTheGap_insertion_caller.md](doc/MindTheGap_insertion_caller.md) and [doc/MindTheGap_assembly.md](doc/MindTheGap_assembly.md), depending on the usage.